EliasTa2610/Polynomial-Factorization/README.md

 # Other

-* All datasets used in the experiment as well as the trained neural netowrk can download from the following link: https://drive.google.com/drive/folders/1kG0wNXZh6q4olevjSKWV2RDJ_0720nO_?usp=sharing
+* All datasets used in the experiment as well as the trained neural network can be downloaded from the following link: https://drive.google.com/drive/folders/1kG0wNXZh6q4olevjSKWV2RDJ_0720nO_?usp=sharing
 * The folder ./Data generation contains the Mathematica script used to generate the dataset as well as the python script used to subsequently parse the data